 Balaw Balawi is Filipino restaurant-cum-gallery by the late artist, Perdigon N. Vocalan, and his wife Luzvimin.
 It has become a popular tourist attraction in Angono thanks to it’s exotic offerings.
 If you’re not quite ready to fill your guts with things like coconut worms and tree ants, you can always order the crowd-pleasing Minaluto platter!

-Don’t forget to download our app to gain unlimited access to Prime restaurants across Metro Manila.
+Discover the best places and get exclusive member offers when download the Booky app!
 Food trips don’t ever have to end when you can save up to ₱500 of your bill, claim dessert freebies, and get monthly Buy One Get One offers with Booky.